strategineer/personal-website/content/bin/rpg/glogm.md

 the next Lunch or Good Night's Rest heals them to 0 and not over 0.

-### Weapon Pro�ciency
+### Weapon Proficiency
-All classes are pro�cient with daggers.
-A PC is also pro�cient with any weapons they gain from a class or background.
-A PC has -4 to Attack with a weapon until they gain pro�ciency by landing 8 successful hits in combat.
+All classes are proficient with daggers.
+A PC is also proficient with any weapons they gain from a class or background.
+A PC has -4 to Attack with a weapon until they gain proficiency by landing 8 successful hits in combat.

 ### Reaction & Morale Rolls